35 Things Every Homeowner Needs to Know ASAP

 Screw a couple of mounts inside a cabinet door and add some hooks, and you’ve got a perfect roost for measuring cups.
 Just make sure your cups won’t bump into the shelves.

 Instead of wasting precious kitchen drawer space, use heavy-duty zip-top bags for miscellaneous junk (then stash them in a closet or the garage instead).
 The bags let you instantly find just the thing you’re looking for.
 In need of more organization tips?
 Check out these secrets personal organizers would never tell you for free.

 Mount a section of wire shelving to the undersides of beams for a row of neat storage nooks.
 Unlike solid shelving, wire lets you see what’s up there.
-These storage hacks will banish clutter and have you instantly organized.

 Don’t file away the manuals and spare parts that came with your kitchen and bath fixtures.
 Instead, put them right where you’ll need them by sealing in ziplock bags and hanging them on hooks on the back walls of cabinets.

 S-hook cleaning rack